-By the end of their current terms, Engr.
-Elpidio M. Paras and Dr. Thomas G. Aquino would have served the Company as Independent Directors for more than 9 years.
+By the end of his current term, Engr.
+Elpidio M. Paras would have served the Company as Independent Director for more than 9 years.
 However, for the justifications provided in page 18 of this Information Statement, the Board of Directors has agreed to seek the approval of the shareholders that Engr.
-Paras and Dr. Aquino be allowed to continue serving as Independent Directors beyond the maximum period allowed.
+Paras be allowed to continue serving as Independent Director beyond the maximum period allowed.

-6.)
+5.)
 Agenda Item No. 8 - Election of Directors

-The current members of the Board of Directors, as reviewed, qualified and recommended by the Corporate Governance Committee, have been nominated for re-election.
+Nine (9) of the current members of the Board of Directors, as reviewed, qualified and recommended by the Corporate Governance Committee, have been nominated for re-election.

-The proven expertise and qualifications of the candidates, based on current regulatory standards and the Corporation's own criteria, will help sustain the Company's solid performance that will result to its stockholders' benefit.
+The proven expertise and qualifications of the candidates, based on current regulatory standards and the Corporation's own criteria, will help sustain the Company's strong performance that will result to its stockholders' benefit.
 The profiles of the candidates for election as directors are available in the Company website, as well as in this Information Statement.
-If elected, they shall serve as Directors for a period of one (1) year from June 30, 2024 or until their successors shall have been duly elected and qualified.
+If elected, they shall serve as Directors for a period of one (1) year from June 27, 2025 or until their successors shall have been duly elected and qualified.

-7.)
-Agenda Item No.9 - Appointment of External Auditor
+6.)
+Agenda Item No. 9 - Appointment of External Auditor